-Don’t be shy about labelling your various lines and wires with tape, and take photos of what your underbelly looks like before you begin removing the more complicated parts.
-This may seem time consuming, but it will make reinstalling everything a breeze.
+Don’t be shy about labeling your various lines and wires with tape, and take photos of what your underbelly looks like before you begin removing the more complicated parts.
+This may seem time-consuming, but it will make reinstalling everything a breeze.
 Plus, the last thing you need is to install something incorrectly!

 Success!
 Your insulation looks amazing, all of your pipes and tanks are covered and warm.
 Now it’s time to put everything back to operating conditions.
-Hopefully you labelled your bits and pieces, so installation should be no problem.
+Hopefully, you labeled your bits and pieces, so installation should be no problem.

 Your coroplast cover comes last, and your RV’s underbelly should be all set once this is installed!
 Make sure the coroplast is undamaged and completely covers all of your new beautiful insulation and your camper should be insulated and good to go!